Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Advanced First Aid Training

-This comprehensive first aid training integrates the nationally recognised units HLTAID009 Provide Cardiopulmonary Resuscitation, HLTAID011 Provide First Aid, and HLTAID014 Provide Advanced First Aid into a single streamlined program.
+Developed by Parabellum International Training (RTO Code: 51786) in consultation with industry, this training includes three nationally recognised units of competency: HLTAID009 Provide cardiopulmonary resuscitation, HLTAID011 Provide First Aid, and HLTAID014 Provide Advanced First Aid - into a single streamlined program.
 It equips students with essential skills to deliver advanced first aid across a range of situations, including both community and workplace settings.

 $400.00